 To help overcome the User-Agent string problem in the OTT ecosystem, we were delighted to have the opportunity to contribute input to the IAB.

 Unique Position and Expertise

-Here at Afilias Technologies Limited, a wholly owned subsidiary of Afilias PLC and developers of the DeviceAtlas and DeviceAssure products, we deliver market leading solutions to industry and specialist insight to industry standards.
+Here at DeviceAtlas, we deliver market leading solutions to industry and specialist insight to industry standards.

 Our partnerships and involvement with leading industry bodies, including the IAB, ITU and GSMA, along with our contributions to open web standards (e.g. editors of 3 open standards with W3C, and IETF contributors) and open source projects (learn about our Android 10 TAC contribution here) enables us to help ensure that industry and end users of connected devices leverage best-in-class solutions and standards.

-In order to deliver accurate device intelligence, our team of data specialists analyse and process millions of User-Agent strings every month – over 10,000,000 unique User-Agent strings last month alone (i.e. May 2020).
-Through our network of sites (in excess of 200,000 websites), data partners and customer submissions, we ensure that we capture all new User-Agent strings and index them against device, along with its capabilities.
+In order to deliver accurate device intelligence, our team of data specialists analyse and process millions of User-Agent strings every month – over 10,000,000 unique User-Agent strings were analyzed recently in just one month.
+Through our network of websites, data partners and customer submissions, we ensure that we capture all new User-Agent strings and index them against device, along with its capabilities.
 On average, our team of specialists add 1,000 new devices per month.

 Ultimately, our unique position meant that we were well suited to help tackle the CTV User-Agent string problem.